daxtrader/docs/docs/02-streams-api/overview.md

 ## What is the Streams API?

-With Streams API you can listen for real time events on chain, you can listen for when a new event is emitted in your contract or for when a walltet address does an NFT transfer or a transaction.
+With Streams API you can listen for real time events on chain, you can listen for when a new event is emitted in your contract or for when a wallet address does an NFT transfer or a transaction.
 You can also get notifications for native and internal transactions.
 You will receive webhook requests for those events specific to your stream configuration.

 ```mermaid
 graph TD;